Seeed-Studio/wiki-documents/docs/Edge/NVIDIA_Jetson/Application/Robotics/Hardware/CSI_Camera.md

   </div>

 ### Installation
-- **Step 1:** Open a terminal on your reComputer, and Create a directory for your workspace:
+- **Step 1:** Open a terminal on your reComputer and create a directory for your workspace:
   ```bash
   mkdir -p ~/catkin_ws/src
   cd ~/catkin_ws/src